rockNroll87q/brain/autotrainer/README.md

 Explore the `examples/` directory for working YAML templates:

-- `example1-basic.yml`: One experiment on one dataset
+- `example1-basic.yml`: One task on one dataset
-- `example2-sweep.yml`: Parameterized experiment with a `param_set`
+- `example2-sweep.yml`: Parameterized task with a `param_set`
-- `example3-override.yml`: Per-dataset overrides of experiment parameters
+- `example3-override.yml`: Per-dataset overrides of task parameters
-- `example4-multi-dataset.yml`: Multiple datasets sharing and customizing experiments
+- `example4-multi-dataset.yml`: Multiple datasets sharing and customizing tasks
+- `example5-inheritance.yml`: Multi-level inheritance and overrides

+Additionally, run any of the above using `examples/proc_example.py <path>` to see the produced job objects.

 ---